bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TransportEquipmentAssemblyType_2rlIrmbVH6IhlLGvYDFRI_/Documentation.md

-Indicate the type of transport equipment assembly.
+Indicates the type of transport equipment assembly.